arman-rai/Notes/Documents/Meta Learning/Way of thinking.md

-Simplicity is best but remember to
+Simplicity is best but remember to think in different dimensions and consider each vector.